Neelam Deo: Diplomatic career

 She began her career with the IFS in Italy (1977–1980).
 Her subsequent postings included responsibility as a political and press officer in Thailand (1984–1987).
 During her assignments in the Ministry of External Affairs, she was Joint Secretary for Bangladesh, Sri Lanka, Myanmar and the Maldives.
 She was earlier appointed as an Ambassador to Denmark (1996–99), and then as Ambassador to Côte d'Ivoire (1999–2002), with concurrent accreditation to Sierra Leone, Niger & Guinea.
 Her last assignment (2005–08) was as Consul General in New York.
 Liaison with the U.S. Congress, think tanks and universities in the U.S., on strategic issues was among her special responsibilities.

 Publication and appearances

 She is a frequent commentator on issues that involve India's economic emergence, diaspora and global politics.
 Her articles have appeared in various publications – Gateway House, Newsweek, rediff.com, and Pragati.
 Apart from appearing on broadcast media, such as the BBC, CNN-IBN, Mrs. Deo has also been invited to speak at many public events.

 Personal life

 Neelam Deo is married to Pramod Deo, an officer of the Indian Administrative Service who was formerly Chairman of the Central Electricity Regulatory Commission.
 They have one daughter, Nandini Deo, who is an Associate Professor of Political Science at Lehigh University, Pennsylvania.
+They also have 3 grandchildren Gyan, Kavi and Asha.